slloyd88/slloyd88/README.md

 # Steven Lloyd

-> *"Making the world a better place one line of code at a time."*
+> *"Making the world a better place through technology, vision, and training."*

 ## Technology Executive & Platform Architect

-Although I wasn't grass-fed, I was **open-range farm raised** – and that upbringing instilled in me an unshakeable work ethic and a deep appreciation for getting my hands dirty with technology.
+Growing up on a farm instilled in me an unshakeable work ethic and a deep appreciation for getting my hands dirty.
 I believe in rolling up my sleeves, diving deep into complex problems, and crafting elegant solutions that drive measurable business impact.

 ## Strategic Vision & Leadership